scrapy/scrapy/docs/intro/tutorial.rst

-These Requests are scheduled, then executed, and :class:`scrapy.http.Response` objects are returned and then fed back to the spider, through the :meth:`~scrapy.spider.BaseSpider.parse` method.
+These Requests are scheduled, then executed, and :class:`scrapy.http.Response` objects are returned and then fed back to the spider, through the :meth:`~scrapy.spider.Spider.parse` method.

 Extracting Items
 ----------------